 Prospective students are expected to provide evidence of strong interest in the fields of International Economics and Development Economics.
-Yale fellowship funds are not available.
-Also, the program requires full-time enrollment at Yale.
-There are no part-time students in the program.
-Candidates should have had previous training in economics equivalent to an undergraduate major in economics, or a background in quantitative methods.
+Candidates should have had previous training in economics equivalent to an undergraduate major in economics, or a strong background in quantitative methods.
 Students entering the program are expected to have adequate preparation in mathematics and economic analysis.
 Some students will be required to complete summer courses in mathematics and English prior to beginning the program.
+Successful candidates demonstrate in their personal statement both how they would benefit from the program and excel as well as what unique perspective they bring to the program.
+Applicants are also required to submit several informative letters of reference.
 To earn the Masters degree, students must satisfactorily complete a program of eight graduate courses.
 The six required and two elective courses are expected to be completed in one year of study.

 Unfortunately, Yale University offers no financial aid funds for this program.
 Generally, students come to the IDE program with sponsorship from their employer or from their government, or by securing loans from either banking institutions or from their family.
 International applicants may apply for the Yale International Loan or any loan of their choice.
 For information, contact the Graduate School Financial Aid Office at firstname.lastname@example.org or 203-432-2739.